 Nexo can do whatever they want with your digital assets and there’s no guarantee that you will see them again as it’s clearly specified in Nexo’s terms and conditions.

-In fact many of the Nexo users are constantly facing withdrawal issues which increases the risk of investing into a ponzi scheme.
+In fact, many of the Nexo users are constantly facing withdrawal issues which increases the risk of investing in a Ponzi scheme.

 Before you even consider depositing your digital assets on Nexo, you should seriously think about the risk when doing so.
 If you expect your cryptocurrency to go up over time by let’s say 100% within the next 12 months, do you really need to risk all of it for a lousy 8% per year?